 She and Tea Cake get married.
-Janie doesn’t tell Tea Cake about the two hundred dollars she has brought with her, at Pheoby’s urging, just in case things don’t go well.
+Janie doesn’t tell Tea Cake about the $200 she's brought with her, at Pheoby’s urging, just in case things don’t go well.

-The image of an Eatonville widow named Mrs. Tyler jumps to Janie’s mind.
-Mrs. Tyler was courted by a young tramp named Who Flung who promised to marry her, then left her penniless in a strange town.
+The image of an Eatonville widow named Mrs. Tyler jumps into Janie’s mind.
+Mrs. Tyler was courted by a young tramp named Who Flung who promised to marry her...then left her penniless in a strange town.

 Tea Cake eventually comes home that night, serenading her with a guitar and his voice.
 He assures her that he’s very much in love with her.
 He’s know plenty of women, but she’s the only woman he ever even considered marrying.

-He tells a relieved Janie that he did indeed take her two hundred dollars.
+He tells a relieved Janie that he did indeed take her $200.
 He had never had so much money in his life before and decided to put on a party.
-He partied with all the railroad hands and spent all but twelve dollars of the two hundred.
+He partied with all the railroad hands and spent all but $12.
 In his defense, he says he wanted to come back and bring Janie, too, but was scared that she wouldn’t want to mingle with such common people.
 Janie assures him otherwise and demands that she’s not left out of the action in the future.

-Tea Cake tries to win back the two hundred dollars gambling.
-He is gone almost all night and Janie begins to worry.
+Tea Cake tries to win back the $200 gambling.
+He is gone almost all night, and Janie begins to worry.
 To distract herself, she comes up with arguments about how Tea Cake is a better man, despite his gambling habit, than all sorts of "so-called Christians" who might criticize him.

-When Tea Cake finally shows up at dawn, he looks like he is asleep.
+When Tea Cake finally shows up at dawn, he looks like he's asleep.
 Janie discovers it is from blood loss.

 Tea Cake got into a fight with another gambler named Double-Ugly who had lost all his money and accused Tea Cake of cheating.
 Tea Cake got away with his winnings and two wounds from Double-Ugly’s razor.